conflictpatterns/conflictpatterns/PhDA21.md

 # Funding

-   This project is funded by the PaCE ERC Consolidator Grant.
+This project is funded by the PaCE ERC Consolidator Grant 101002240 (2022-26) and is hosted at the Department of Political Science at Trinity College Dublin.
-​

 # The Department of Political Science at Trinity College Dublin